Coxeter groups, hyperbolic cubes, and acute triangulations: Abstract

 \section{Abstract}

-{Let $C(L)$ be the right-angled Coxeter group defined by an abstract triangulation $L$ of $\SS$.
+{Let $C(L)$ be the right-angled Coxeter group defined by an abstract triangulation $L$ of $\mathbb{S}^2$.
 We show that $C(L)$ is isomorphic to a hyperbolic right-angled reflection group if and only if $L$ can be realized as an acute triangulation.
-A corollary is that an abstract triangulation of $\SS$ can be realized as an acute triangulation exactly when it satisfies a combinatorial condition called ``flag no-square''.
+The proof relies on the theory of $\CAT(-1)$ spaces.
+A corollary is that an abstract triangulation of $\mathbb{S}^2$ can be realized as an acute triangulation exactly when it satisfies a combinatorial condition called ``flag no-square''.
 We also study generalizations of this result to other angle bounds, other planar surfaces and other dimensions.}